Ultimate Guide to Agile Methodology – PART 2

 While two-weeks is long enough to get something accomplished, it’s not so long that the team isn’t receiving regular feedback.

-Daily stand-up meetings are of extreme importance to keep the ball rolling in the right direction, and to keep the team on the same page.
+Daily Scrum, or “stand-up” meetings, are of extreme importance to keep the ball rolling in the right direction, and to keep the team on the same page.

 Scrum itself defines different types of meetings required to make your system truly agile.